gschmutz/stream-processing-workshop/04c-wikipedia-data-ingestion-with-kafka-connect-sse/README.md

 In this workshop we will be using Kafka Connect to get the data from the [Wikipedia Recent Changes stream](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) into Kafka.
 Wikipedia EventStreams is a web service that exposes continuous streams of structured event data.
 It does so over HTTP using chunked transfer encoding following the Server-Sent Events protocol (SSE).

 In this workshop we are going to use the [Kafka Connector](https://www.confluent.io/hub/cjmatta/kafka-connect-sse) available for retrieving Server Sent Events (SSE).
-It is already pre-installed with the Data Platform.
+It is available from confluent hub and therefore downloadable using the `confluent-hub install` command.
+This has been done when bootstrapping the Data Platform.

 So all we have to do here is configure it and bring it to action!

+## Kafka Connect Cluster

-There are two instances of the Kafka Connect service instance running as part of the Data Platform, `kafka-connect-1` and `kafka-connect-2`.
+There is one instance of the Kafka Connect service running as part of the Data Platform called `kafka-connect-1`.

+You can use the Kafka Connect UI (<http://dataplatform:28103>) to view and work with the connector instances running on the Kafka connect cluster.

 ## Wikipedia Kafka Connector

 The [Server Sent Events Source Connector](com.github.cjmatta.kafka.connect.sse.ServerSentEventsSourceConnector) has already been installed as part of the setup of the platform.

-## Configure the Wikipedia Connector
+### Configure the Wikipedia Connector

 For creating an instance of the Wikipedia connector you can either use a REST client or the Linux `curl` command line utility, which should be available on the Docker host.
 Curl is what we are going to use here.